pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Most studios require grip socks for reformer classes.

-• Check your studio's policy before first class
+• Check your studio's policy before your first class

 • Many studios sell grip socks if you forget